mahsankhan/marvelous-aspen/content/features.md

     subtitle: This is an optional description for the call to action block.
     title: This Is Call to Action Block!
     type: section_cta
+  - actions:
+      - label: CHECK
+    content: >-
+      Decentralized and SecureBuilt on the decentralized structure with the secure database of a blockchain, your transactions are transparent, locked and safe from malicious activities.Track AnalyticsTrack the cashflows through our analytics dashboard.
+Be it redemption, withdrawal or any fiat-to-crypto movement or the other way around, using our modern and simple-to-use dashboard and chic visualizations, track everything in one place.Eliminate the VolatilityWith a stable-coin backing, convert your received tokens or cryptos directly into pegged stable-coins and be safe from unexpected volatilities.
+With the stable-coin mechanism, you are hedged from unwanted crypto-swings.No IntermediariesWe cut-down
+      intermediaries and offer a more direct, faster and simpler solution.
+      Connect with your peers, receive payments and convert directly through our website.
+Minimal cost and reduced efforts.
+Can’t get simpler than that.Wallet SecurityYour wallet information is secure and not stored loosely on our databases.
+We are strict about privacy and offer the best possible to our merchants.Top Notch KYCOur KYC process ensures an added layer of trust and protects you from all kinds of other-party risk.Go from Fiat to Crypto – In Real Time!Our redemption and withdrawal are real-time.
+      You don’t need to wait forever.
+Just deposit funds and get stable-coins in real-time.
+It’s that fast.
+    title: CHECK CHECK
+    type: section_hero
 menu:
   main:
     name: Features